ibm-cloud-docs/Registry/registry_security_enforce.md

     ```
     {: pre}

-IBM Container Image Security Enforcement is now installed, and is applying the [default security policy](#default_policies) for all Kubernetes namespaces in your cluster .
+IBM Container Image Security Enforcement is now installed, and is applying the [default security policy](#default_policies) for all Kubernetes namespaces in your cluster.
 For information about customizing the security policy for Kubernetes namespaces in your cluster, or the cluster overall, see [Customizing policies](#customize_policies).

 ## Default policies
 {: #default_policies}